7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 Even if you have the perfect location, the most delicious menu, and a customer-focused service team, you still need to be able to drive a consistent stream of customers through your doors.

-SMS marketing for restaurants is a great way to stay in front of your customers and be able to send messages that are seen almost instantly.
+SMS marketing for restaurants using a texting app like EZ Texting is a great way to stay in front of your customers and be able to send messages that are seen almost instantly.

 - 97% of people that own a smartphone use their text messaging app every day.